 - NSG 724.
 Health Research Statistics 1.
 3 Hrs.
 This course provides development of statistical knowledge and skills needed for quantitative health research.
-Topics include descriptive statistics, probability, hypothesis testing, analysis of variance, chi-square testing, linear regression, and logistic regression. - NSG 725.
+Topics include descriptive statistics, probability, hypothesis testing, analysis of variance, chi square and regression techniques. - NSG 725.
 Health Research Statistics 2.
 3 Hrs.
-This course continues the development of statistical knowledge and skills needed for quantitative health research using SPSS, including nonparametric testing, advanced regression topics and diagnostics, ANCOVA, SPSS syntax, classification, and factor, survival, and power analyses. - NSG 727.
+This course continues the development of statistical knowledge and skills needed for quantitative health research using SPSS, including nonparametric testing, advanced regression topics and diagnostics, ANCOVA, SPSS syntax, classification, and factor, survival and power analyses. - NSG 727.
 Contemporary Nursing Science.
 3 Hrs.
 Focus is on an analysis of the state of the science for a phenomenon for study.
 Emphasis is placed on the application of the particular phenomenon to a population of interest.

 - NSG 728.
 Nursing Science Theory/Philosophy.
 4 Hrs.
-This course builds on the philosophical basis of nursing.
-Discovery and verification of scientific knowledge are addressed by focusing on theory development.
-Methodologies include concept analysis and evaluation of middle range theories of nursing and related sciences. - NSG 729.
+Examination of the philosophical, theoretical, and conceptual foundations of nursing science. - NSG 729.
 Quantitative Research Methods.
 3 Hrs.
-(PR: NSG 724 and NSG 725).
+(Co-R: NSG 724 and/or NSG 725).
 Quantitative methods and measurement relevant to conducting research in nursing are studied. - NSG 731.
 Qualitative Research Methods.
 3 Hrs.
 (PR: NSG 728).
 An exploration of the philosophical foundations and methods of qualitative inquiry.
-Research designs, ethical issues, rigor, integrity, data collection, interpretation, and representation are studied in depth. - NSG 732.
+Research designs, ethical issues, rigor, integrity, data collection, interpretation, and representation are studied. - NSG 732.
 Seminar in Nursing Scholarship.
 3 Hrs.
 Exploration of the dimensions of scholarship in preparation for future roles as nurse scholars/scientists. - NSG 733.
 Research Grant Development.
 3 Hrs.
-(PR: NSG 729 and NSG 731) Analysis of the grant-writing process, including project goals and objectives, description, methodology, design, personnel, budget, and evaluation.
-In addition, current federal application formats will provide students with the background to complete a submittable grant proposal in their own area of research. - NSG 734.
+(PR: NSG 729 and NSG 731) Analysis of the grant-writing process, including current federal application formats, provides students with the background to complete a submittal grant proposal in their own area of research. - NSG 734.
 Use of Data.
 3 Hrs.
 (PR: NSG 724, NSG 725, NSG 729).
-This course focuses on the use of the following data bases: clinical, financial, health services, nursing, local, state and national.
-The uses of existing data in clinical and policy decisions and in research will be explored. - NSG 735.
+The uses of existing data in clinical, policy, and in research will be explored.
+This course focuses on the use of the following data bases: clinical, financial, health services, nursing, local, state and national. - NSG 735.
 Principles: Nursing Education.
 3 Hrs.
-This course examines the research base of educational strategies in nursing education in classroom and clinical settings.
-The course also examines external determinants on nursing curriculum, accreditation issues, and evaluation of nursing programs. - NSG 736.
+This course examines the research base of educational strategies in nursing education in the classroom and clinical settings and the scholarship of teaching.
+The course also examines external determinants on nursing curriculum and evaluation of nursing programs. - NSG 736.
 Advanced Health Policy and Ethics.
 3 Hrs.
 (PR: NSG 732).
 Examination of ethical issues of research and current health policy. - NSG 737.
 Leadership.
 3 Hrs.
-(PR: NSG 732) Through exploration of contemporary leadership theory and application to self, an authentic personal leadership style will be developed to enable the student to enact a leadership role in health care and/or education. - NSG 781.
+This course facilitates the student's exploration of leadership principles applicable to academic and research settings. - NSG 781.
 Research Mentorship.
 1 Hr.
-In this guided practicum, the student's research skills are developed and cultivated through participation in the mentorship process with an experienced researcher (the chairperson or his/her designee). - NSG 783.
+Students will write chapters 1, 2, and 3 of the dissertation proposal with guidance from the dissertation chair and with concurrent enrollment in NSG 783. - NSG 783.
 Dissertation Seminar.
 2 Hr.
-(PR: NSG 785) This seminar provides an opportunity for continued knowledge synthesis related to the selected topic of research.
+(PR: NSG 785) This seminar provides an opportunity for discussion of the dissertation process.
 Students will participate in proposal presentation and critique.

-- NSG 785.
+NSG 785.
 Qualifying Exam.
 1 Hr.
-PR: Students must complete all courses except one cognate and NSG 781 and submit a first-authored manuscript relevant to the student's focused area of research to a peer-reviewed journal for publication prior to taking NSG 785.
+PR: Students must complete all courses except one cognate and NSG 783 & NSG 781 prior to taking NSG 785.
 The Qualifying Exam (QE) allows students to demonstrate the ability to synthesize knowledge gained in coursework in order to be able to progress to dissertation.
 It is comprised of written and oral components.
-All elements of the QE must be successfully completed no later than the first semester of the fifth year. - NSG 795.
+All elements of the QE must be successfully completed no later than the first semester of the fifth year.

+NSG 795.
 Independent Study.
 1-9 Hrs.
-Faculty supervised study of topics not available through regular course offerings. - NSG 797.
+Faculty supervised study of topics not available through regular course offerings.

+NSG 797.
 Research.
-1-9 Hrs.
-(PR: Consent) Research activities leading to thesis, problem report, research paper, or equivalent scholarly project, or a dissertation.
-(Grading will be S/U.).
+1-8 Hrs.
+(PR: Consent) Research activities leading to thesis, problem report, research paper, or equivalent scholarly project, or dissertation.